 Pomona Valley Health Center Urgent Care is proud to offer allergy treatment at each of our three convenient Southern California locations.
-It’s just one of the many services we provide to keep you and your family healthy and thriving.
+It’s just one of the many conditions we treat and services we provide to keep you and your family healthy and thriving.

 Allergies are simply your immune system overreacting to a substance (allergen) that makes its way inside your body.
-Allergens can include pollen, molds, pet dander, and other substances.
-Some of these allergens—like grass or tree pollen—are more prevalent during certain seasons, such as spring.
+The substance is typically harmless.

 Your body’s reaction to an allergen typically results in a variety of symptoms.